 The court will also take into account the provisions of the Highway Code, including:

 - What time of day the accident took place.
 The Highway Code advises riders that it is safer not to ride on the road at night or in poor visibility.

 - Whether for the time of day or weather conditions the horse rider and the horse was wearing suitable clothing (eg, fluorescent or reflective clothing for the rider; reflective bands on the horse).

 - Whether the tack fitted the horse well and was in good condition and whether the horse was being ridden with a saddle and bridle.

-- What action the horse rider had taken to satisfy him self that he would be able to control the horse before taking it out on the road.
+- What action the horse rider took to ensure he could control the horse before taking it out on the road.

-- Whether the horse rider looked behind him, before riding off or turning and whether he gave a clear arm signal to indicate that he was riding off or turning.
+- Whether the horse rider looked behind him before riding off or turning and whether he gave a clear arm signal to indicate he was riding off or turning.

 - What side of the road the horse rider was riding on at the time of the accident.
-The Highway Code advises riders to keep to the left of the road.
+The Highway Code advises riders to keep to the left.

 - Whether the horse rider had both hands on the reins and both feet in the stirrups when the accident occurred.

 - Whether the horse rider was carrying another person or anything which affected the rider’s balance or got tangled up in the reins.

 - Where the horse rider was riding with others, whether the horse riders were riding in single files or abreast.
 The Highway Code advises that riders never ride more than two abreast, and ride in single file on busy or narrow roads and when riding round bends.

 - In an accident involving a cyclist, the court will consider whether the horse was being ridden on a cycle track at the time of the accident.
 The Highway Code advises riders not to take a horse onto a cycle track, to use a bridleway where possible and to use equestrian crossings where available.